devosoft/Empirical/paper.md

 # Acknowledgements

-This research was supported in part by NSF grants DEB-1655715 and DBI-0939454 as well as by Michigan State University through the computational resources provided by the Institute for Cyber-Enabled Research.
+This research was supported in part by NSF grants DEB-1655715 and DBI-0939454, by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1424871, by Michigan State University through the computational resources provided by the Institute for Cyber-Enabled Research, and by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1424871.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 # References